NCHS-Software-Engineering-2023-2024/ParsonsProblems/README.md

 - [ ] Users should be able to indent parson blocks
 - [ ] Users should be able to base a problem's grading off of blocks' # of indentations
 - [ ] In the database page, users should be able to select an entire row to redirect users to a problem
+- [ ] In the database page, users should be able to select a problem, and after sorting, the problem should still be selected
 - [ ] (?)
 In the database page, users should be able to double-click on a textbox area to edit the text WITHOUT using a dialogue / modal
-- [ ] Users should be able to log in as a teacher or student user.
+- [ ] Users should be able to log in as a teacher or student user (through google authentication).
 - [ ] Teacher users should be able to upload/edit problems to the database exclusively

 *See Trello board's Product Backlog for more details...*